danielvijge/openwrt-configuration-ansible/readme.md

 **LAN**

-The LAN had the only static IP configuration.
+The LAN has the only static IP configuration.
 Because this is the main router, the IP address usually end with `.1`.

 * Set the protocol to _Static address_.
-* Set the IPv6 address to the desired first address (e.g. `10.0.0.1`).
+* Set the IPv4 address to the desired first address (e.g. `10.0.0.1`).
 * Set the network mask to `255.255.255.0`
 * Set IPv6 suffix to `::1`.
 * Under DHCP server > General Setup: